 Nettles Farm b&B

-Our two rooms, the FarmHouse and the FarmHouse Suite, can each sleep up to 4 people.
+Our two rooms, the FarmHouse and the FarmHouse Suite, can each sleep at least 4 people.
 Both are set up with the gourmand in mind.
 Reserve a room now!

 On a sporadic but ongoing basis I butcher some of my specialized breeds, and you can buy them right here on the farm.
 My goal is to give you the opportunity to see and taste for yourself the different breeds of chickens, to better understand what is wrong with the Cornish Cross, the paradigm of our country.
 For a $50 fee, I will teach you to butcher your own bird, and you can take this wonderful skill home with you for your own backyard birds.
 Find magazine articles featuring my chicken workshops in the Spring 2013 NUVO, and in June, 2013 Seattle Magazine.